lilyjma/Flask-React-Postgres/README.md

     ```az webapp create --name myUniqueAppName --plan myServicePlanName --resource-group myResourceGroup```

+    Click on the web app instance you've just created on Azure Portal.
+In the 'Overview' tab, find 'URL' on the top right portion of the page.
+This is your app's URL, and it looks something like this : https://myUniqueAppName.azurewebsites.net.
+Save it to use for the next step.

 3. Make the web app a service principal :

     ```az ad sp create-for-rbac --name http://my-applications-url --skip-assignment```

-    Use your web app's url.
-To find that, click on the app in Portal, go to the 'Overview' tab and look for 'URL' on the top right portion of the page.
-It looks something like https://myUniqueAppName.azurewebsites.net.
+    After ```--name``` , user your app's url.

     After the above comand runs, something like this is returned:
     ```